 I’ve bounced back and forth between the US and UK this year more than a handful of times, and spent more than 28 days in isolation over the course of the year in doing so.
 I’ve also taken more covid-19 tets than I could begin to count.

 Tests and forms may not be ideal, but I can assure you that the travel restrictions and protocols to enter England and the United Kingdom are much better now, than before.

 Planning Travel To The UK

 If you’re planning travel to the UK and don’t want to spend 10 days in managed hotel isolation, you’ll want to avoid entering from, or transiting via a “red list” country.

 Fully vaccinated arrivals from many countries, including the USA and most of Europe, are able to visit the UK without any quarantine period.

 Steps To Visit The UK Without Quarantine

 For travel before February 11th, 2022, if you want to visit the UK without isolating for 10 days, the simplest solution is to be coming from a green list country,

 The UK previously had a confusing red, amber and green list, but now a simple “green means go” or “red means don’t” list applies.
 Until February 11th, if you want to enter the UK without formal quarantine, other than waiting for a result, you’ll simply need to…

-- Be fully vaccinated (by UK, US, European or UK Overseas agency).
+- Be fully vaccinated (by UK, US, European, UK Overseas agency, or list of countries).